-- Children of any member of staff at the School, in either of the following circumstances: - a) The member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - Other children by distance from the School, with priority for admission given to children who live nearest to the School.
+- Students with a sibling attending the school at the time of application1.
+In the event of there being more siblings than there are remaining places in a year group, it is possible that a sibling under these circumstances would not be offered a place.
+Where siblings exceed the remaining places in a year group, places will be allocated by the drawing of lots.
+Please also see the note on multiple births and siblings in the same year below. - Students of any member of staff at the School, in either of the following circumstances: - a) The member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made, or b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

+• Other students by distance from the School, with priority for admission given to students who live nearest to the School.
 Distance will be measured in a straight line from the Post Office Address Point of the home to the Post Office Address Point of the school, calculated electronically to three figures after the decimal point (e.g. 1.543 miles).
 The home address is considered as the address where the child lives for the majority of term time with a parent (as defined in section 576 of the Education Act 1996).
 Where a child lives normally during the school week with more than one parent at different addresses, the home address accepted for the purposes of school admissions will be the one where the child spends the majority of term time.
 If a parent can show that their child spends an equal amount of time at two addresses during school term time with a parent, they can choose which address to use on the application.
 If a parent has more than one home, we will accept the address where the parent and child normally live for the majority of the school term time as the home address.